-This guided New Zealand Australia Tour is a terrific value.
-Visit Auckland, Queenstown, Dunedin, Melbourne and Sydney.
-Please note that trip doesn’t visit Cairns & Great Barrier Reef.
-See this tour which includes Cairns Optional 18-Day tour with Cairns
+This escorted, group Australia & New Zealand Tour is a terrific value.
+Visits Auckland, Queenstown, Dunedin, Melbourne & Sydney.
+For a tour which visits Cairns/Great Barrier Reef, click here: 18-Day tour with Cairns.

 * Round trip Flights LAX-Auckland & Sydney-LAX

 * Services of English-speaking tour guide/driver

 PRICES: From USD$4865 per person.
 Based on double occupancy.

 DEPARTURE 2017: 27: 2018: Jan 10: Mar 14, 28: Apr 18: May 02

 OPTIONAL EXTENSIONS: Add Cairns and Ayers Rock.
 Extra cost

 DAY 1, Wednesday – Depart the USA

 Depart the USA for New Zealand.
 Your flight includes meals, drinks, and in-flight entertainment for your journey

 En route to New Zealand, lose a day traveling over the international dateline